RichOrElse/no-conditionals/README.md

 # NoConditionals

-Conditional statements if/else have it's place, under libraries and frameworks, but not in application code.
-This library implements a collection of techniques to avoid if/else, such as extending "Truthy" and "Falsey" classes with expressive yet Ruby idiomatic operations.
+Conditional statements, like if/else, have it's place, under libraries and frameworks, but not in application code.
+This library implements a collection of techniques to avoid if/else, initially by extending "Truthy" and "Falsey" classes with expressive yet Ruby idiomatic operations.
+Please look forward for more features to come.

 ## Getting started